Addressing Training Bias via Automated Image Annotation: Discussion

-Our results show that the most immediate challenge facing RF labeling is noisy labels.
+Our results show that the most immediate challenge facing \name\ is noisy labels.
 We now discuss three orthogonal and complementary directions to address this problem.
 Further research efforts are needed in these areas.

-\para{Advancing Outdoor Localization.} For pedestrian detection, RF labeling requires precise outdoor localization (tens of $cm$) at a $60m$ range.
+\para{Advancing Outdoor Localization.} For pedestrian detection, \name\ requires precise outdoor localization (tens of $cm$) at a $60m$ range.
 Today's solutions were never designed with this level of accuracy in mind.
 The straightforward solution to advancing outdoor localization is to motivate industry to increase AP density and upgrade RF hardware, {\em e.g.\/}, increasing 802.11 FTM beacon rate from 256 to 5012 per unit (S3 in Table~\ref{table:errormodel}), or switching to directional mmWave radios for localization.
 We can emulate some of these upgrades today, {\em e.g.\/} using multiple 802.11 FTM chipsets to emulate higher beacon rates; or adapt localization methods to focus on minimizing angular errors.

 \para{Filtering Out Noisy Labels.} Our second approach is using data analysis to identify ``bad'' localization instances, and ignore the corresponding labels.
-As a result, each RF labeled image will miss some labels, which can be compensated by labeling more images (see \S\ref{sec:challenge}).
+As a result, each \name\ annotated image will miss some labels, which can be compensated by labeling more images (see \S\ref{sec:challenge}).

 There are two potential methods for identifying bad localization instances, depending on the data used for analysis.
 The {\em first} directly identifies bad instances by looking at raw localization data.
 Recent work achieves this by applying unsupervised feature clustering on large-scale WiFi and cellular RSS localization datasets~\cite{www2017}.
-The system can effectively identify and remove bad localization instances ({\em e.g.\/}, by $50th$ percentile).
+The system can effectively identify and remove bad localization instances.
 It would be interesting to study whether the same approach can be used on FSM localization data.

 The second and complementary approach is to cross-validate each RF label using its corresponding visual content, {\em e.g.\/}, the image content inside the bounding box.
 Intuitively, an accurate label will create a bounding box around an object, which ``stands out'' from the surrounding background.
 In computer vision, this is captured by a metric called {\em objectness score}, which measures how likely a bounding box contains an object~\cite{alexe2010object,cheng2014bing, ren2015faster,edgebox14}.
 This method, however, cannot differentiate between types of objects ({\em e.g.\/} pedestrians vs. trash bins).
 One can partially compensate by considering a sequence of images and leveraging temporal correlation of pedestrian movement.
 For example, recent work has leveraged view synthesis~\cite{zhou2017unsupervised} to estimate depth and motion of targets, which can be combined with localization results for cross-validation.